 You’re going to be checking to see if it’s either frozen over or simply too dirty to work properly.

 - Go outside and look at your outside air conditioner unit.
 Do you see any frost or ice on it even though the weather is too warm for that?
 If so, change the setting on your thermostat from COOL to FAN ONLY.
-You may need to have the fan run for as much as 12 hours to get your unit thawed out.
+You may need to have the fan run for as much as 12 hours to get your air conditioner unit thawed out.

 - If the coils on your outdoor condenser unit are dirty or covered with leaves, dirt or other debris, you should clean them.
-If this gets your AC to stop blowing warm air, but only temporarily and you see frost or ice develop again later, you might have a freon leak. call Maximum Heating & Air at (630) 788-4688 to handle a potential freon leak quickly and safely.
+If this gets your air conditioner to stop blowing warm air, but only temporarily and you see frost or ice develop again later, you might have a freon leak. call Maximum Heating & Air at (630) 788-4688 to handle a potential freon leak quickly and safely.

-Cleaning a Dirty AC Condenser: Turn off your condenser unit, remove the top section and any outer caging.
+Cleaning a Dirty Air Conditioner Condenser: Turn off your condenser unit, remove the top section and any outer caging.
 Dust around the entire unit with a brush to get rid of any dust, dirt, or other material.
 Using a hose, spray the coils from the inside of the condenser pointing the hose out.